Admissions

 Balance Your Final College List

 Identify the colleges you want to apply to and be sure your final list is balanced.
 After casting a wide net of possibilities junior year, many high school seniors narrow their final college list to 7-10 institutions.
 This final list should include a balance of reasonable reach, match/target, and likely/probable schools.
 Location, financial capacity, social culture, academic programs, and freshman retention rate are all factors to consider.
+If you'd like a tool to record the details of your college list, consider MEFA Pathway.

 Prepare Recommender Information